yuvaravii/End-to-End-MLOps-Bootcamp-Build-Deploy-and-Automate-ML-with-Data-Science-Projects/myFirstNewProject/readme.md

+# My First End-to-End Project

+This is a template for building an end-to-end machine learning project with MLOps practices.
+It includes logging, configuration, and a modular structure for scalability.

+## Prerequisites
+- Python 3.11
+- `uv` package manager (install via `pip install uv` or from [uv's website](https://github.com/astral-sh/uv))

 # Step 1: Creating environment and activating it
-- environment is created using the uv package manager
+- Environment is created using the `uv` package manager.
-- python version used is 3.11
+- Python version used is 3.11.
-- cmd  used
+- Commands used:

 ```cmd
 uv init --python 3.11
 uv venv